 Not long after Baltimore, MD was hit with a malware attack that crippled several of their city government’s systems for weeks, Philadelphia’s First Judicial District (FJD) discovered their network had been compromised by their own malware infection.
 Though the city government has yet to reveal the exact details of the digital culprit, it is known that the online domain first went down sometime May 21, with the Philly court system making it known through social media the following day.
 After a few false starts, the city confirmed that it restored most of their web properties by June 26, with the exception of three online portals.

 City officials have remained unclear on how the attack occurred or what type of infection it was, or even to what extent the FJD’s system was compromised.
-The only details they have revealed are that a portion of the machines on their network were found with a yet-to-named virus that forced them to shut down their website and user portals.
+The only details they have revealed are that a portion of the machines on their network were found with a yet-to-be-named virus that forced them to shut down their website and user portals.
 Some officials have given conflicting reports on the origins of the virus, with at least one claiming it came from Russian hackers.

 Back to Paper and Slow Lines

 Wherever the cyber attack came from, the result remains the same – the FJD cut off electronic access to the majority of its resources, forcing attorneys, administrative personnel and citizens to revert to paper filings and face-to-face bureaucracy.
 Despite some leeway promised by the Philly courts’ Twitter account, several residents were held at the mercy of the city’s communication blackout and the disconnect between the various government branches.